Synergy and Serendipity: A Princeton Home Captures the Spirit of Its Owners

 Byron Gálvez left Eva the means to continue supporting the sale and preservation of his art.
 Ilana’s focus right now is on collaborating with her mother (who visits often) to buy and sell Gálvez’s and other artists’ works around the world.
 As soon as the children get home from school, though, she enjoys being a full-time mother.

-The couple uses the word “destiny” in describing their relationship with the house, and compare finding it to “a second marriage.”
+The couple uses the word “destiny” in describing their relationship with the house, and compares finding it to “a second marriage.”
 With just the outside of the main building completed when they “stumbled” on it, they were able to work with architect/developer J. Robert Hiller, FAIA, and builder Peter Edwardson on design details that followed.
+Needless to say, they had to read through a handful of blog posts related to home improvement (like the great blog here) to explain their vision to the architect.
+In any case, the end product was not only satisfactory to them but also aesthetically delightful for the onlookers.

-Natalia, 13; Alex, 10; and Sebastian, 6 each have their own bedrooms and bathrooms, but Ilana makes a point of emphasizing that “we all live here,” and that the house in its entirety is child-friendly.
+Anyway, Natalia, 13; Alex, 10; and Sebastian, 6 each have their own bedrooms and bathrooms, but Ilana makes a point of emphasizing that “we all live here,” and that the house in its entirety is child-friendly.
 Built-in shelves and seating spaces are plentiful.
 The furniture is in quietly muted earth tones, like teal, that allow the art to take pride of place, along with numerous groupings of family photographs taken over the years.
+Additionally, the home appears to have properly insulated rooms to reduce energy consumption, along with newly installed windows, floor, and roof (possibly with the help of Projects 4 roofing) made of sustainable and green materials, making it child-friendly.

 Which is not to say that the children are impervious to the dramatic canvases all around them.
 They acknowledge being scared of skeletal “day of the dead” depictions, but served as stalwart, informed guides during a recent art show held by Ilana in the house.
 A large abstract painting, created by the children and some classmates, has been framed and matter-of-factly hung like any other painting in the collection downstairs.